5.2: Oxygen-Binding Proteins and Allosterism

 The R form is more open.
 This is a wonderful example to envision the global conversion of all subunits from a "T" to an "R" state, clearly necessary in this case to preserve the exquisite symmetry!

 Now, let's look at binding and rate curves for some multimeric allosteric enzymes.
-Since this is all a bit complicated, let's review again the difference between what we call Type 1 and Type II allosterism:
+Since this is all a bit complicated, let's review again the difference between what we call Homotropic or Type 1, and Heterotropic or Type II allosterism:

 Rate vs ligand curves for allosteric proteins that catalyze chemical reactions

-Since we have already seen an example of Type I allosteric binding curves (hemoglobin binding dixoygen), let's look at a few examples of Type II allosteric in multisubunit proteins since their graphs are a bit more complicated.
+Since we have already seen an example of homotropic or Type I allosteric binding curves (hemoglobin binding dixoygen), let's look at a few examples of heterotropic or Type II allosteric in multisubunit proteins since their graphs are a bit more complicated.
 We realize the curves below show relative rates of enzymes and not relative fractional saturation of enzymes, but the same principles are present.

 Phosphofructokinase